How a plot to kill Kim Il Sung ended in mutiny and murder

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-SILMIDO ISLAND, South Korea (CNN)They were supposed to be a top-secret assassination squad tasked with attacking the residence of North Korea's then-leader Kim Il Sung.
+Silmido Island, South Korea (CNN)They were supposed to be a top-secret assassination squad tasked with attacking the residence of North Korea's then-leader Kim Il Sung.

 But South Korea's "Unit 684," created in 1968 following a brazen attack by North Korea on Seoul's presidential compound, proved anything but.